 1. The Monopoly Man’s Monocle

-For decades, Rich Uncle Pennybags (or Mr. Monopoly) has been the de facto mascot for Monopoly, the Parker Brothers (now Hasbro) game that somehow made real estate exciting.
+For decades, Rich Uncle Pennybags (or Mr. Monopoly) has been the de facto mascot for Monopoly, the board game that somehow made real estate exciting.
 Some insist Pennybags completes his top hat and business attire ensemble with a monocle, but that’s not true.
 He’s never worn one.
 People appear to be conflating his depiction with that of Mr. Peanut, the Planters mascot who sports a single corrective lens.
 That’s because our brain can easily take subjects with similar traits and blend them together.
-“In studies, when you show participants word pairs and ask them to remember ‘blackmail’ and ‘jailbird,’ half of them will later say they remember learning the word blackbird,” Brewer says.
+“In studies, when you show participants word pairs and ask them to remember blackmail and jailbird, half of them will later say they remember learning the word blackbird,” Brewer says.

 2. Jiffy Peanut Butter